SaniyaKhullar/NetREm/README.md

     :) Please note that the testing Mean Square Error (MSE) is 0.10939471847175668

+Please note that we also provide a suite of evaluation functions and explanations of more advanced functionalities.

 <!-- ### Comparison Demo: GRegulNet versus Baseline Model for Cross-Validation Alpha Lasso